The Closed Resolver Project: Measuring the Deployment of Source Address Validation of Inbound Traffic: Related Work

-The two approaches described above do not necessarily find candidate pairs that are single dual-stacked machines (also called siblings).
+The two approaches described above do not necessarily find dual-stack machines (also called siblings) but rather dual-stack candidate pairs.
 There is a need to validate those results.
-The technique of Beverly et al.~\cite{server_siblings} is not limited to DNS resolvers.
-Beverly et al. collected TCP-level information such as option signatures and timestamps.
+Beverly et al.~\cite{server_siblings} proposed a technique that is not limited to DNS resolvers but also relies on collected TCP-level information such as option signatures and timestamps.
 The algorithm was 97\% accurate in identifying sibling relationships.
 In 2017, Scheitle et al.~\cite{quirin} developed a machine-learning algorithm that also gathered various TCP-level features (options, timestamp clock frequency, timestamp value, clock offset, etc.) and calculated a variable clock skew.
 The precision of the algorithm exceeded~99\%.

-Czyz et al.~\cite{back_door} proved that the IPv6 Internet is more open than IPv4.
+Czyz et al.~\cite{back_door} showed that the IPv6 Internet is more open than IPv4.
 They developed two candidate lists: router IP pairs and pairs derived from DNS zone files.
 They probed all addresses on various ports for services expected to run on routers and DNS servers.
-To ascertain that some pairs were indeed dual-stacked machines, they collected fingerprinting information on the following applications: HTTP, HTTPS, SNMP, NTP, SSH, and MySQL.
-Based on this information, 96\% of router and 97\% of nameserver pairs, open on at least one of the above-mentioned ports, were confirmed to be the same physical machines.
+To ascertain that some pairs were indeed dual-stack machines, they collected fingerprinting information of the following applications: HTTP, HTTPS, SNMP, NTP, SSH, and MySQL.
+Based on this information, they confirmed that 96\% of router and 97\% of nameserver pairs, open on at least one of the ports, were the same physical machines.

-We deploy a two-level hierarchical DNS zone infrastructure that forces a recursive resolver to switch from IPv4 to IPv6 (and vice versa) to resolve our domain names.
+To compare the SAV deployment status for IPv4 and IPv6, we have deployed a two-level hierarchical DNS zone infrastructure that forces a recursive resolver to switch from IPv4 to IPv6 (and vice versa) to resolve our domain names.
 Whenever we detect that an IPv4 or IPv6 resolver is also reachable over IPv6 and IPv4, respectively, we consider such address pairs to be dual-stack candidates.
-To increase the number of dual-stack candidates, we send spoofed packets and target both open and closed resolvers.
+We send spoofed and non-spoofed packets to target both open and closed resolvers.
 We then fingerprint them on different ports to gather evidence on whether each pair belongs to the same physical machine.